Jbleezy/BO2-Reimagined/README.md

 * Unupgraded: grenades explode on impact

 ### Monkey Bomb
+* Added model and HUD icon from Buried to all maps
 * Zombies killed can drop powerups
-* Added HUD icon from Buried and Origins to all maps
 * Fixed an issue where a Monkey Bomb wouldn't activate if the previously thrown Monkey Bomb hadn't activated yet

 ### EMP Grenade